 A dedicated teacher, Ms. Picard serves on the faculties of North Park University and Moraine Valley Community College.
 Her unique teaching style strikes a balance between the pedagogical and the “natural”.
 Many of her current students sing professionally, both in choruses and in opera productions, and have been finalists and winners of the Bel Canto Foundation and Luminarts Cultural Foundation Fellowship competitions, and the NATS Artist Awards and NATS National Student Auditions.
 She was featured in “Teaching What They Practice” in the The North Parker (a NPU alumni magazine) in 2011, and was recognized as “Adjunct Professor of the Year” at Moraine Valley in 2008.
 Annie is an active supporter of the Chicago Chapter of NATS, serving as Vice President of Competitions from 2012-2014.
 She founded the Chicago Chapter of Student NATS in 2011, mentoring its members from its inception through August 2014.

 Ms. Picard holds degrees from the University of Missouri, New England Conservatory, and University of Illinois.
 Her principal teachers include Susan Clickner, John Wustman, Margo Garrett, Louis Krasner, John Moriarty, Nicholas Di Virgilio, Virginia Pyle, and Costanza Cuccaro.
 In addition to her academic studies and professional work, Annie has been a passionate practitioner and healer using MZI Information Rehabilitation Qi Gong methods since 2008.
+In 2017, she founded the Picard-Stanton Institute (PSI) with Sean Stanton to develop and teach MZI Qi Gong workshops for singers.
+Annie and Sean are honored to be the first students of Master Zhao to receive his blessing to teach his methods outside of his institute.

 FLOWER: Daisy.
 Simple and girlie.